Monday, February 22, 2010

 B: “Ef leitarðu til mín / Þá veistu svarið” couches the whole thing effectively.

-V: Now the saxophonist’s got the green jacket; maybe they only had one.
+V: Now the saxophonist’s got the green jacket!
+Maybe they only had one.
 Impressive vocals from Inga, when you can hear her.
 Was this something of a favourite?
 The audience seem to get very excited about it before it’s even begun.

 17 Austria

-B: Love the sadomasochistic bridge.
+B: Props for the sadomasochistic bridge.

 A: Almost out of place it’s so upbeat.
 Fantastic (and at a pinch I’d even suggest real) strings stuck in the background.
 Terrible key change though, and it’s all a bit tired.

-V: Tony Wegas sings this well, but the early energy quickly fades away to nothing.
+V: Tony Wegas sings this well, but the early energy quickly fades to nothing.
 The second backing vocalist from the left looks like Tüzmen.

 18 Portugal